kevin-sia/drake-lyrics-generator/README.md

 - Play with model training parameters and maybe make them user-defined:
 	- Sequence length
 	- Embedding dimension
-	- # of RNN units
-	- Recurrent layer types
+	- Recurrent layer types and sizes
-	- # of epochs
+	- Number of epochs
 - Play with text generation parameters and maybe make them user-defined:
 	- Temperature
 - The input words for word generation must be present in the vocabulary that the model is trained on.
 Include this in the generation script(s)